Latte Stone Park, Guam

 Latte stones are 0.6 – 5 m tall.
-These columns usually are arranged in two straight rows parallel to sea coast, with 4 – 10 latte stones in each row.
-The largest arrangement with 20 latte stones in total was found in southern Guam, east from Fena Reservoir.
+These columns usually are arranged in two straight rows parallel to the sea coast, with 4 – 10 latte stones in each row.
+The largest arrangement with 20 latte stones in total was found in southern Guam, east of Fena Reservoir.
 Now a military base is built here.

 There is noticed a general principle – the more latte stones are in a structure, the higher each of them is.

 Thus the latte stones form a rectangular area.
 Although there are some doubts about this, many researchers consider that these megaliths served as a foundation for special wooden houses.

 Written accounts from the 16th – 17th century describe such houses standing on the top of upright stones.
 These were important structures – meeting houses.